nicolascortegoso/grammar-aided-keyword-extractor-russian/README.md

-# grammar-aided-keyword-extractor-russian
-A grammar-aided keyword extractor for Russian
+# A grammar-aided keyword extractor for Russian

 ## 1. Introduction
 The extraction algorithm relies on what the user defines based on empirical, methodological or theoretical evidence as suitable grammatical patterns to find keywords.
 Patterns are indicated as a sequence of part-of-speech (POS) tags in a grammar.